fqhy/farmking-bot/README.md

 # Jerry and Harry Farm King Bot

 A simple Mineflayer bot designed to work on the It’s Jerry and Harry’s Minecraft server.
-It connects to the  server and automatically farms tall grass if enabled.
+It connects to the server, proceeds to Farm King and automatically farms grass if enabled.
 The bot also reports server statistics to a designated Discord channel.

 ## Features
 1. Automatically connects to the server.